eelispeltola/ubuntu-configuration/README.md

 ## Newer Python (if needed)

-Conda installs its own Python version, but if using pip any other Python versions are best downloaded from `deadsnakes`.
+Conda and uv handle Python versions on their own, but if using pip, any other Python versions are best downloaded from `deadsnakes`.

 ```bash
 sudo add-apt-repository ppa:deadsnakes/ppa